Binnette/osm-tree-stats/index.md

 Welcome!
 This site presents a series of historical diagrams that trace the evolution of tree species mapping on OpenStreetMap.
 Our focus is on France and some of its subregions, with data updated automatically every day.

-## 📊 Diagrams Overview
+## 📊 Diagram Overview

-- **France**: The top diagram shows the increasing number of trees with known species across the country.
+- **France**: The top diagram shows the growing number of trees with identified species across the country.
 - **Auvergne-Rhône-Alpes**: Regional trends in species tagging.
 - **Isère**: Department-level insights.
 - **Grenoble**: Urban mapping dynamics.
-- etc.
+- And more...

 Each diagram reflects the cumulative growth of species-tagged trees, helping visualize ecological awareness and mapping precision over time.